solhint-community/solhint-community/README.md

 ### Extendable rulesets

-The default rulesets provided by solhint are the following:
+The extendable rulesets provided by solhint are the following:

-+ solhint:default
++ ~~solhint:default~~ Deprecated as of 3.7.0
 + solhint:recommended

 Use one of these as the value for the "extends" property in your configuration file.